 - 4 cups of rolled oats

 - ¾ cup of pecans

 - A scant teaspoon of fine sea salt

 - ⅔ cup of dried cranberries

 - ⅔ cup of coconut flakes

 - Preheat oven to 180 degrees Celsius

-- Combine oats, pecans, seeds, salt and spices in a large bowl
+- Combine oats, pecans, seeds, salt and Chai Baking Spice in a large bowl

 - Gently melt the coconut oil in a saucepan.
 When melted, add the maple syrup and vanilla extract and stir to combine.